CriticalKV: Optimizing KV Cache Eviction from an Output Perturbation Perspective: Additional Details

-\section{Additional Related Works}
+\subsection{Additional Related Works}

+Some adaptive methods in KV cache eviction or sparse attention, such as~\citep{ge2024modeltellsdiscardadaptive, jiang2024minference10acceleratingprefilling}, employ varying critical cache selection strategies tailored to the characteristics of different attention heads.
+For example, some heads use attention weights based selection, while others utilize fixed patterns, such as recent window-based or special token-based approaches.
+Our method can also be applied to enhance performance in the head which according to attention weights-based selection strategies, providing a boost to adaptive methods.
+Several recent works have specifically tailored KV cache compression for multimodal scenarios by exploiting the inherent redundancy in visual information~\citep{zeng2026hybridkvhybridkvcache,wang2025sparsemm}.
+Although we do not empirically evaluate our approach in these multimodal settings, our analysis based on output perturbation should naturally extend to such contexts.
+We leave this exploration for future work.

+A range of techniques beyond cache eviction have also been explored to reduce the KV cache footprint.
+Think~\citep{xu2024think} compresses the cache by decreasing the number of channels in key states.
+Methods like MiniCache exploit similarities between layers to achieve compact representations~\citep{liu2024minicache, yang2024kvsharer}.
+KV cache quantization~\citep{liu2024kivi, hooper2024kvquant} also contributes by lowering the precision of individual entries.
+All of these methods are orthogonal to cache eviction and offer potential for further enhancement.

-Sparse attention methods~\cite{jiang2024minference10acceleratingprefilling,tang2024questqueryawaresparsityefficient,lv2024critiprefillsegmentwisecriticalitybasedapproach} are conceptually related to the KV cache eviction methods discussed in this paper.
+Dynamic Cache Selection methods~\citep{jiang2024minference10acceleratingprefilling,tang2024questqueryawaresparsityefficient,lv2024critiprefillsegmentwisecriticalitybasedapproach,zhang2025spargeattn}, such as quest, are conceptually related to the KV cache eviction methods discussed in this paper.
 While KV cache eviction retains only a small subset of essential KV cache entries, sparse attention methods maintain all entries during inference.
 However, during computation, only the most critical entries are selectively utilized in the sparse attention mechanism.
-Consequently, sparse attention methods do not reduce the memory footprint of the KV cache but enhance inference speed and often offer better output quality than cache eviction methods~\cite{tang2024questqueryawaresparsityefficient}.
-Existing sparse attention methods typically rely on approximate estimations of attention weights to identify critical entries~\cite{tang2024questqueryawaresparsityefficient,lv2024critiprefillsegmentwisecriticalitybasedapproach}.
+Consequently, sparse attention methods do not reduce the memory footprint of the KV cache but enhance inference speed and often offer better output quality than cache eviction methods~\citep{tang2024questqueryawaresparsityefficient}.
+Existing sparse attention methods typically rely on approximate estimations of attention weights to identify critical entries~\citep{tang2024questqueryawaresparsityefficient,lv2024critiprefillsegmentwisecriticalitybasedapproach}.
 Future works could explore integrating our proposed perturbation-constrained selection algorithm to refine these methods by achieving more accurate critical cache entry identification.